Erectile Dysfunction After Cancer Treatment

 - Sex Therapy: This is recommended for patients with anxiety based erection problems.
 Typically the patient and his partner are both involved in the therapy sessions.

-- Lifestyle interventions: such as weight loss, exercise, and smoking cessation, may also help.
+- Lifestyle interventions: Weight loss, exercise, and smoking cessation may also help.

-If you are experiencing erectile dysfunction, you should discuss the benefits and risks of each treatment option with your healthcare provider.
-If you are experiencing ED, you may want to see an urologist (a doctor trained in the care of male genitals), who can offer treatments for erectile dysfunction and other sexual concerns.
+If you are having erectile dysfunction, you should discuss the benefits and risks of each treatment option with your healthcare provider.
+You may want to see a urologist (a doctor trained in the care of male genitals), who can offer treatments for erectile dysfunction and other sexual concerns.